 2. Important Documents

-For your Machu Picchu vacation, these 2 documents are crucial to bringing with you:
+For your Machu Picchu vacation, these 2 documents are crucial to bring with you:

 Only citizens of the Andean Community (Bolivia, Colombia, and Ecuador) don’t need a passport.
 They are authorized to enter with their IDs.